 This international airport was named in honour of Mother Teresa

 New Delhi, Aug 26: Today is Mother Teresa's 109 birth anniversary.
-She devoted her life to caring for the sick and poor.
-Born in Macedonia to parents of Albanian-descent and having taught in India for 17 years.
-Mother gained popularity worldwide for humbly ministering to lepers, the homeless and the poorest of the poor in the slums of Kolkata.
+She devoted her life in caring for the sick and poor.
+Born in Macedonia to parents of Albanian-descent and having taught in India for 17 years mother gained popularity worldwide for humbly ministering to lepers, the homeless and the poorest of the poor in the slums of Kolkata.
 And to honour her Rinas Mother Teresa Airport was named.

 This international airport was named after Mother Teresa in 2001.